Castiarina allensundholmi: Habitat loss

-If the two known (as at October 2015) localities for this species are any guide, then there has been severe loss of this species habitat since human settlement.
-Continued land clearance in its known range generally, particularly the two known sites, neither of which lies within a nature conservation reserve, would likely be significantly detrimental to its survival.
+If the two known localities for this species are any guide, then there has been severe loss of this species' habitat since human settlement.
+Continued land clearance in its known range, particularly the two known sites (neither of which lies within a nature conservation reserve), would likely be detrimental to its survival.

 Climate change

-No studies have been published to assess the impact of climate change on this species nor on any other described or undescribed species in the Australian Buprestid fauna, which comprises at least 1,600 species.
-However, given the very limited habitat within its known geographic range generally, rapid climate change (e.g. within 10 – 100 years) to a climate beyond the climate variations this species can consistently withstand would likely be significantly detrimental to its survival.
+No studies have been published to assess the impact of climate change on this species, nor on any other species in the Australian Buprestid fauna, which comprises at least 1,600 species.
+However, given the very limited habitat within its known geographic range, rapid climate change beyond the climate variations this species can consistently withstand would likely be detrimental to its survival.